On an Optimal Stopping Problem with a Discontinuous Reward: Optimal Stopping Time

 is the smallest optimal stopping time (\cite{el1981aspects}, Theorem 2.41). \end{enumerate} \end{theorem}

-In light of Theorem \ref{thmElkaroui81}, proving the existence of an optimal stopping time is simply a matter of checking that the discounted reward process is positive, optional and of class (D), and has upper semi-continuous trajectories. \begin{corollary} Let $\varphi$ and $v$ be defined by \eqref{eqRewardFct} and \eqref{eqAmOptVA}, respectively.
+In light of Theorem \ref{thmElkaroui81}, since our discounted reward process is positive and adapted with upper semi-continuous trajectories, showing the existence of an optimal stopping time is simply a matter of verifying that $Z$ is of class (D). \begin{corollary} Let $\varphi$ and $v$ be defined by \eqref{eqRewardFct} and \eqref{eqAmOptVA}, respectively.
 The stopping time given by